colin-campbell/firestudio-catalina/README.md

 ### NO SUPPORT WHATSOEVER IS PROVIDED FOR THIS!
 IF IT EATS YOUR FIRSTBORN, THEN IT IS ON YOU.

-This script will help install the Firewire driver and Universal Control v1.7.6
+This script and/or will help install the Firewire driver and Universal Control v1.7.6
 for unsupported PreSonus Firewire devices on Mac OS Catalina 10.15

-What the script does:
+What the script/app does:
 * Downloads and installs the new Catalina-compatible Firewire driver from UC v3.2.1-57667
 * Downloads the old UC Control Panel app from v 1.7.6-5875
 * Extracts the control panel and panel drivers from the old version